vipulbhj/vipulbhj/blogs/LearningsWhileBuildingNRAF/TheCuriousCaseOfResDotRender/README.md

 What, how, wait, huh !!

-I expected this function to do something related to finding the `views` folder, but it doesn't, all it does, is check if the given path is a file or a directory and accordingly return a new path, joining the two.
+I expected this function to do something related to finding the `views` folder, but it's doing nothing like that.
+It just checks if the given path is a file or a directory and accordingly return a new path, joining the two.

-This was strange, and at this point I got really confused, I expected to see something very clear on how they location the absolute path of your project, but it seems like they don't and just magically know somehow.
+This was strange, and at this point I got really confused, I expected to see something very clear on how they location the absolute path of your project, but it seems like they don't set it explicitly and just magically know somehow.

-After that I was just browsing random files in the project, to find some more hints on how they do it when I suddenly noticed this [lookup](https://github.com/expressjs/express/blob/ea537d907d61dc693587fd41aab024e9df2e14b1/lib/view.js#L104) function.
+After that, I was just browsing through files in the project, to find some more hints on how to find the path, when I noticed the [lookup](https://github.com/expressjs/express/blob/ea537d907d61dc693587fd41aab024e9df2e14b1/lib/view.js#L104) function.

 ```js
 View.prototype.lookup = function lookup(name) {